 In 1950 Ginzburg married Gabriele Baldini, a professor of English literature at the university of Rome.
 She was widowed again in 1969 and left with a seriously handicapped daughter to care for.
-Ginzburg lived from the 1950s mostly in Rome, where she worked in publishing.
+Ginzburg stayed from the 1950s mostly in Rome, where she worked in publishing.
 From 1959 to 1961 she lived in London, following there her husband, who had been nominated for three consecutive years as director of the Italian Cultural Institute.

 "For my father, a 'negro' was someone who was awkward, clumsy, and fainthearted; someone who dressed inappropriately, didn't know how to hike in the mountains, and could't speak foreign languages.

 Ginzburg was elected to the Italian Parliament in 1983 as an independent left-wing deputy.
 She was reelected in 1987.
 "Sometimes when I'm there in Parliament, on that sofa in the corridor, I'm thinking deeply about things I want to write," Ginzburg once confessed.
 (It's Hard to Talk about Yourself, ed.
-Cesare Garboli and Lisa Ginzburg, 2003) Her later, internationally acclaimed works include Caro Michele (1973, Dear Michael), in which she used the epistolary technique, La città e la casa (1984, The City and the House), a chaotic novel, and Serena Cruz, o la vera giustica (1990, Serena Cruz, or True Justice), dealing with the case of Serena Cruz, who had been taken away from her adoptive parents.
+Cesare Garboli and Lisa Ginzburg, 2003) Her later, internationally acclaimed works include Caro Michele (1973, Dear Michael), about the family of the writer Alessandro Manzoni, in which she used the epistolary technique, La città e la casa (1984, The City and the House), a chaotic novel, and Serena Cruz, o la vera giustica (1990, Serena Cruz, or True Justice), dealing with the case of Serena Cruz, who had been taken away from her adoptive parents.
 Ginzburg died of cancer on October 7, 1991.
 A few days before her death, she completed the translation of Maupassant's Une vie.

 Ginzburg wrote memoirs, several dramas, essays, translations from such authors as Marcel Proust and Flaubert, and a biography of the poet and essayist Alessandro Manzoni, La famiglia Manzoni (1983), which reveals the failure of the great author as a father.
 Am reviewer said of the style this work: "Everything is stated and nothing is underlined or glossed or implied or invoked as material to argue something different."
 Ginzburg's play Ti ho sposato per allegria (1965, I Married You for Fun) was written for the actress Adriana Asti.
 L'inserzione (1968, The Advertisement) was produced in London by Laurence Olivier, and in Italy by Luchino Visconti